Patildigambar05/Project2/README.md

 # New Project

-THis project was create dfrom local system.
+THis project was created from local system.